Turkish lira softens after hitting weakest since Sept 2018

-ISTANBUL, March 18 (Reuters) - The Turkish lira weakened slightly against the dollar on Wednesday, after having hit its weakest since September 2018 the previous day, sapped by concerns about the spread of a coronavirus.
+ISTANBUL, March 18 (Reuters) - The Turkish lira weakened 0.8% against the dollar on Wednesday, after having hit its weakest since September 2018 the previous day, sapped by concerns about the coronavirus outbreak.

 Late on Tuesday, Turkey confirmed its first virus-related death, as infections more than doubled to 98, from 47 a day earlier.
 L8N2BA4O1